-- If the authors demand information about their manuscripts, carefully informing them about the processes and state of their manuscripts without breaching the rules and regulations related to blind peer-reviewing processes.
+- If the authors demand information about their manuscripts, carefully inform them about the processes and state of their manuscripts without breaching the rules and regulations related to blind peer-reviewing processes.

-- Continuously updating the manuscript template presenting and explaining what have been expected from the authors.
+- Continuously updating the manuscript template presenting and explaining what has been expected from the authors.

 - Ensuring that all the published papers include the dates of sending and acceptance.

-- Endeavoring to improve the quality of the journal and contribute its development.
+- Endeavoring to improve the quality of the journal and contribute to its development.

-- If there is a complaint about the breaching an ethical principle, taking the necessary action in accordance with JIRTE’s relevant policies and procedures.
-Providing the authors the necessary opportunities to answer the complaints addressed to their manuscript or to defend themselves; and imposing the relevant sanctions fairly and objectively.
+- If there is a complaint about breaching an ethical principle, take the necessary action in accordance with JIRTE’s relevant policies and procedures.
+Providing the authors the necessary opportunities to answer the complaints addressed to their manuscript or to defend themselves, and imposing the relevant sanctions fairly and objectively.

 - Inviting the reviewers to express that they do not have any conflict of interest with the author(s) of a manuscript before starting to review it.

-- Renewing and expanding the number of reviewers while keeping their areas of expertise or specialities in mind.
+- Renewing and expanding the number of reviewers while keeping their areas of expertise or specialties in mind.

-- Excluding those reviewers who do not fulfil their duties on time or provide feedback and comments being impolite and lacking of quality.
+- Excluding those reviewers who do not fulfill their duties on time or provide feedback and comments being impolite and lacking quality.

-- Rejecting a manuscript which is not appropriate to JIRTE’s aims and scope.
+- Rejecting a manuscript that is not appropriate to JIRTE’s aims and scope.

-- Finding and assigning new members for the Editorial Board, who have the potentials to contribute its development.
+- Finding and assigning new members for the Editorial Board, who have the potential to contribute to its development.

-- Informing the new members of the Editorial Board in relation with JIRTE’s manuscript submission guide; explaining them about what is expected from a member of the Editorial Board; and informing them about their responsibilities.
+- Informing the new members of the Editorial Board in relation to JIRTE’s manuscript submission guide; explaining to them what is expected from a member of the Editorial Board, and informing them about their responsibilities.